PRINCIPal

 Laboratory staff

-Nelson/Herrera Lab Senior Technician
+Nelson/Herrera Lab Technician

 As Lab Technicians, we are in charge of day-to-day management of the lab including orders of chemicals & equipment, and overseeing laboratory safety procedures.
 We maintain 25+ transgenic mouse lines, and are responsible for over 800 individual mice and one very important coffee maker.
 We assist researchers by developing mice varieties with genetic combinations they need with strict adherence to IACUC protocols.